Bowers & Wilkins Px7 S3 Headphones Review

 Noise Isolation

-The Bowers & Wilkins Px7 S3 have excellent noise isolation performance.
+The Bowers & Wilkins Px7 S3 have great noise isolation performance.
 Although they're not class-leading in ANC, they perform very well in common noisy scenarios and don't create much noise in windy conditions.
 However, their passive isolation isn't particularly noteworthy when dealing with trebly sounds.

 Microphone (In Development)